 On September 7, 2020, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") with BMRG Merger Sub, LLC, a wholly-owned subsidiary of the Company and a Delaware limited liability company ("Merger Sub I"), BMRG Merger Sub II, LLC, a wholly-owned subsidiary of the Company and a Delaware limited liability company ("Merger Sub II"), Eos Energy Storage LLC, a Delaware limited liability company ("Eos"), New Eos Energy LLC, a wholly-owned subsidiary of Eos and a Delaware limited liability company ("Newco") and AltEnergy Storage VI, LLC, a Delaware limited liability company ("AltEnergy").
-In connection with the proposed business combination (the "Business Combination"): (1) Merger Sub I will merge with and into Newco (the "First Merger"), whereupon the separate existence of Merger Sub I will cease, and Newco will continue as the surviving company (such company, in its capacity as the surviving company of the First Merger, is sometimes referred to as the "First Surviving Company") and become a wholly owned subsidiary of the Company; and (2) immediately following the First Merger and as part of the same overall transaction as the First Merger, the First Surviving Company will merge with and into Merger Sub II, whereupon the separate existence of the First Surviving Company.
-Upon the closing of the business combination (the "Closing"), it is anticipated that the Company and a wholly owned subsidiary of the Company.
-Upon the
+In connection with the proposed business combination (the "Business Combination"): (1) Merger Sub I will merge with and into Newco (the "First Merger"), whereupon the separate existence of Merger Sub I will cease, and Newco will continue as the surviving company (such company, in its capacity as the surviving company of the First Merger, is sometimes referred to as the "First Surviving Company") and become a wholly owned subsidiary of the Company; and (2) immediately following the First Merger and as part of the same overall transaction as the First Merger, the First Surviving Company will merge with and into Merger Sub II, whereupon the separate existence of the First Surviving Company will cease, and Merger Sub II will continue as the surviving company and a wholly owned subsidiary of the Company.
+Upon the closing of the business combination (the "Closing"), it is anticipated that the Company will change its name to "Eos Energy Enterprises, Inc."